alfonsserra/tensorflow-test/README.md

 ## Run:

-Run TensorflowTest form your IDE.
+Specify the model and the images to test in the source code and then run TensorflowTest from your IDE.

 [git]: https://git-scm.com/